eavonius/powerdelivery/environments.markdown

 ## Connection settings

-Since powerdelivery uses PowerShell remoting to connect to remote nodes, you may need to specify additional settings depending on your environment.

-Each set of nodes may specify a *Credentials* attribute to refer to [credentials](credentials.html) that will be used to connect to the node with PowerShell remoting.
+Each set of nodes may optionally specify a *Credentials* attribute to refer to [credentials](credentials.html) that will be used to connect to the node remotely with PowerShell.
 You may also supply an *Authentication* attribute which specifies how these credentials are passed to a remote node.
 Valid values are Default, Basic, Credssp, Digest, Kerberos, Negotiate, and NegotiateWithImplicitCredential.
 If you don't specify an authentication method, the default value is *Default*.
 You can read more about these by referring to the the PowerShell documentation for [Invoke-Command](https://technet.microsoft.com/en-us/library/hh849719.aspx).

 <br />

-Below is an example of specifying to use credentials and basic authentication with a node set:
+Below is an example of specifying to use credentials and Kerberos authentication with a node set:

 <div class="row">
   <div class="col-lg-8 col-md-10 col-sm-12">